Langoustines in Garlic Sauce (al Ajillo)

 - 1

-Clean 800g langoustines: remove heads if preferred, or leave on for extra flavour.
+Clean 800g langoustines: remove heads if preferred, or leave on for extra flavor.
 Devein with a cut along the back.
 Pat thoroughly dry with kitchen paper.

-💡 Langoustines with heads give much more flavour to the oil.
+💡 Langoustines with heads give much more flavor to the oil.

 - 2